Angelica Jade Bastién

 Angelica Jade Bastién is an American essayist and critic.
 She is a staff writer for Vulture, where she has reviewed film and written television recaps since 2015.
-Bastién also specializes in horror and depictions of women and madness.
-She has published writing in The New York Times, The Village Voice, Harper's Bazaar, Criterion.com, and others.
-Her work has been cited in outlets including Vanity Fair, Vox, and The Independent.
+Bastién also frequently discusses horror and depictions of women and madness.
+She has published writing in The New York Times, The Village Voice, Harper's Bazaar, Criterion, and others.

 Career

 Bastién is a staff writer for Vulture, where she reviews film and television.
-She has contributed writing to The Atlantic, The New York Times, The Village Voice, The New Republic, and others.
-Her criticism synthesizes her analysis of the casting, plot, and cinematography with off-screen production decisions and the media industry at large.
-Frequents topics of her analysis include feminism and representations of Black people in film and television.
-She has a strong personal interest in the horror genre and is also known as an expert on the work of Keanu Reeves.
-Bastién cited Angela Carter, Toni Morrison, and James Baldwin as her biggest writing influences.
+She has contributed writing to The Atlantic, The New York Times, The Village Voice, The New Republic, and other outlets.
+Frequent topics of her analysis include feminism and representations of Black people in film and television.
+She has a strong personal interest in the horror genre and the work of Keanu Reeves.
+Bastién has cited Angela Carter, Toni Morrison, and James Baldwin as the greatest influences on her work.